 I photographed a slice of each version of the cake and you can see the difference in the photos below.

-Step 1.
-Cut a piece of parchment paper and fit it into the bottom of a 9" x 5" x 2 ½" loaf pan.
-Grease the pan (including the surface of the parchment bottom) well with vegetable shortening, sprinkle flour into the pan and shake out the excess.
+- Cut a piece of parchment paper.
+Fit it into the bottom of a 9-inch by 5-inch by 2 ½-inch loaf pan.
+Grease the pan (including the surface of the parchment bottom) well with vegetable shortening.
+Sprinkle flour into the pan and shake out the excess.
 Heat the oven to 350 degrees F.

-Step 2.
-Add flour, baking powder, baking soda, salt and cardamom to a bowl and whisk together.
-Set aside.
+- Add flour, baking powder, baking soda, salt and cardamom to a bowl.
+Whisk together, then set aside.

-Step 5.
-In a separate bowl or liquid measuring cup, whisk together lemon juice, yogurt, milk and vanilla extract.
+- In a liquid measuring cup, whisk together lemon juice, yogurt, milk and vanilla extract.

-Step 6.
-With the mixer running, gradually whip the dry and wet ingredients into the batter, alternating between the two and starting with the dry ingredients.
+- With the mixer running, gradually whip the dry and wet ingredients into the batter, alternating between the two.
+(Start with the dry ingredients.)
 Whip the batter for a few minutes until it turns lighter in color and becomes firmer and smoother.

-Step 7.
-Fill the batter into the loaf pan and bake until a toothpick inserted into the center of the cake comes out completely clean.
+- Fill the batter into the loaf pan.
+Bake until a toothpick inserted into the center of the cake comes out completely clean.
 Check in several spots along the center length of the cake to make sure the cake is fully baked.

-Let the cake cool a bit in the pan on a wire rack, then run a knife around the edges of the pan, turn the cake out and let it cool completely.
+- Let the cake cool a bit in the pan on a wire rack.
+Run a knife around the edges of the pan, then turn the cake out and let it cool completely.

-Step 8.
-Whisk together powdered sugar and lemon juice.
-(If the glaze is too thin, whisk in more powdered sugar; if it is too thick, add more lemon juice.)
+- Whisk together powdered sugar and lemon juice.
 Drizzle the glaze over the cooled cake, then sprinkle chopped pistachios on.

 How long is the baking time?

-The baking time will be between about 45 and 60 minutes and depends in part on the kind of yogurt you use.
-If you're using Greek yogurt, it will be toward the shorter end of the range, for regular yogurt it will be toward the longer end.
+The baking time will be between 45 and 60 minutes and depends in part on what kind of yogurt you use.
+If you're using Greek yogurt, it will be toward the shorter end of the range.
+For regular yogurt it will be toward the longer end.

 How to store the cake: